feihong/dockerfiles/centos-7-dart/README.md

     cd dart-sdk
     fetch dart
     cd sdk
+    git checkout 2.0.0-dev.49.0
     tools/build.py --mode=release --arch=x64 runtime

 The fetch step actually takes a really long time because it will download something like 10 GB (!).
 It may actually error out (for me, it was unable to install some fuchsia thing).
 Regardless, proceed with the build step.

+The tag you checkout should match what you get when you run `dart --version` on your host machine.
+If the version doesn't match, you will not be able to run snapshots built by other versions of Dart.
+However, you will still be able to execute source files.

+The build will generally take less than an hour.
 Once the build has completed, the standalone executable can be found at `out/ReleaseX64/dart`.

-Question: How to build a specific version of Dart?